 Woodbury Leadership Academy's Board of Directors decides and is responsible for policy matters related to the operation of the school, including budgeting, curriculum programming, personnel, and operating procedures.
-The board is comprised of 3 parents, 3 teachers, and 3 community members.
-Currently the board has openings for 2 teachers and 2 community members.
+The board is designed to be comprised of 3 parents, 3 teachers, and 3 community members.
 The Board meets at least once monthly and adopts policies and practices that, at a minimum:

-- carry out the school's mission and goals - evaluate the execution of charter contract goals and commitments - evaluate student achievement, postsecondary and workforce readiness, and student engagement and connection goals - establish a teacher evaluation process under section 124E.03, subdivision 2, paragraph (h); and - provide professional development related to the individual's job responsibilities
+carry out the school's mission and goals, evaluate the execution of charter contract goals and commitments, evaluate student achievement, postsecondary and workforce readiness, and student engagement and connection goals, establish a teacher evaluation process under section 124E.03, subdivision 2, paragraph (h); and provide professional development related to the individual's job responsibilities.